 - Assist in the preparation of grant financial reports for funders; identify variances and issues in grant-level budget management, and advise program managers and project staff on solutions.

 - Work with program management, program staff, finance staff and development staff to assist in the development of the Program’s annual budget submissions.

-- Serve as the Climate Program’s primary financial contact within the organization to insure coordination of financial management efforts and timely resolution of issues.
+- Serve as the Climate Program’s primary financial contact within the organization to ensure coordination of financial management efforts and timely resolution of issues.

 - Approve Climate Program invoices, ensure the proper coding of expense items, and review other organizational and Program-specific financial and operational processes.